th2-net/th2-docs/content/common/infrastructure/th2-infra-schema.md

 ## Links

 `links` folder contains manifests for `Th2Link` kind.
-It is entity for pins connecting.
-Full guide is available in [Theory of pins and links](./th2-infra-schema/links).
+It is an entity for connecting pins.
+A full guide is available on the [Links](./th2-infra-schema/links) page.

 ```yaml
 apiVersion: th2.exactpro.com/v1